Manage Lake Formation and Athena user permissions

 action.

-In Lake Formation, a data lake administrator has permissions to create metadata objects such as databases and tables, grant Lake Formation permissions to other users, and register new Amazon S3 locations.
+In Lake Formation, a data lake administrator has permissions to create metadata objects such as databases and tables, grant Lake Formation permissions to other users, and register new Amazon S3 locations or data catalogs.
 To register new locations, permissions to the service-linked role for Lake Formation are required.
 For more information, see Create a data lake administrator and Service-linked role permissions for Lake Formation in the AWS Lake Formation Developer Guide.

 In Athena, identity-based permissions policies, including those for Athena workgroups, still control access to Athena actions for Amazon Web Services account users.
 In addition, federated access might be provided through the SAML-based authentication available with Athena drivers.
 For more information, see Use workgroups to control query access and costs, Use IAM policies to control workgroup access, and Enable federated access to the Athena API.